G4lile0/tinyGS/README.md

 # History

-When we heard about the FossaSAT-1 LoRa satellite project launch, as passionate about LoRa and space we developed &quot;ESP32-OLED-Fossa-GroundStation&quot; as a weekend project to learn an experiment about radio and space.

-While we have no relation with the Fossa team in charge of the mission, we created this project to be able to track and use the satellites as well as supporting the mission.

-Later the project community grow so much, and after the FossaSat-1experience, we started to support other new LoRa satellites so we renamed the project to TinyGS.

-Currently the network is open to any LoRa satellite and we also support other flying objects that have a compatible radio modulation with our hardware such as FSK and GFSK for the moment.
+Initially TinyGS was born under the name ESP32 Fossa Groundstation, it was developed as a "weekend" project for the FossaSAT-1 LoRa satellite.
+We are passionate about space and created this project to be able to track and use the satellites and to learn and experiment about radio.
+Currently the network is open to any LoRa satellite and we also support other flying objects that have a compatible radio modulation with our hardware such as FSK, GFSK, MSK, GMSK, LoRa and OOK.
+And the project was renamed to TinyGS.

+Even though we have no relation with the Fossa team, they inspired this project and we are excited to support their new launched satellites into our network.

-This are the more important moments of the project
+This are the more important moments of the project:

 - Nov 28, 2019 ESP32-OLED-Fossa-GroundStation project born.
 - Dec 6, 2019 FossaSAT-1 deployed with an Electron rocket by Rocket Lab.